Policies and Processes

 Revision is a critical step in the publication process; no manuscript is published in the VA Engage Journal without undertaking significant revision.
 The revision process can be lengthy, but it will benefit authors by resulting in a stronger paper if authors dedicate the time and effort.
 Please be diligent in completing requested revisions by the deadline and contact an editor with any further questions you may have.

-Journal decisions and reviewer feedback are shared with authors in September.
+Journal decisions and reviewer feedback are shared with authors in September/October.
 Final manuscript versions for are due in early-to-mid January.
-The annual issue will be published in February (beginning with Volume 5; previously, issues were published in the fall).

 VA Engage Journal has no general rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.
 Authors are encouraged to consult these guidelines.
 See Final Manuscript Preparation Guidelines for details.
 Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.

 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.

 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors retain all copyright rights to the article.